 As a result, these conditional statements outline a company's goals and specify how business processes need to be carried out; when they should start, stop, or be updated.

 For example, lenders look at applicants' relevant information such as income, credit history, assets, and debts when deciding which loans to approve.
-Applicants are automatically rejected if they don't meet specific criteria.
+Applicants are automatically rejected if they don't meet specific criteria laid out by the company's own business rules.

 Business Rules Are the Answer to Tribal Knowledge